ppy/osu-wiki/wiki/Tournaments/MALT/1/en.md

 ### Match Rules

-- The multiplayer room will be created and invites sent to players 5-10 minutes prior to the match start time.
+- The multiplayer room will be created and invites sent to players 5–10 minutes prior to the match start time.
 - If a player is more than 10 minutes late to the for their match, the player inside the MP room will be declared the winner.
 If neither player appears, the player with the higher seed will be considered the winner.
 - Each player will be allowed to select 1 map as a warmup.
 Warmups must be uploaded to the osu! servers and cannot exceed 4 minutes in length.
 - Players are required to choose to ban 1 map from the mappool (excluding the tiebreaker).
-The pick/ban order is determined by the !roll command.
+The pick/ban order is determined by the `!roll` command.
 The player with the lower roll bans first and the player with the higher roll picks first.
 Players will alternate picks until a match winner is decided.
-- If both players are tied on match point (e.g. 3-3 score in a Best-of-7), the players will play the tiebreaker map of the pool to determine the winner.
+- If both players are tied on match point (e.g. 3–3 score in a best-of-7 match), the players will play the tiebreaker map of the pool to determine the winner.
 - Players are given 2 minutes to ban/pick maps when it is their turn.
-Failure to do so means that the referee will ban/pick at random in behalf of the player.
+Failure to do so means that the referee will ban/pick at random on behalf of the player.
-- Players are eligible to use a 2 minute tactical time out once per match.
+- Players are eligible to use a 2-minute tactical timeout once per match.
 They are only allowed to use it when it is their turn to pick.
 It will take into effect after the pick timer has expired.